-We are continually looking for fosters in Southern California (LAX) and South Korea.
+We are continually looking for fosterers in Southern California and South Korea.
 If you are interested in fostering, please fill out our app below.

-Fostering a pug can be a great way to learn more about the breed and immensely helpful if you are considering adoption.
+Fostering a pug is a great way to learn more about the breed and immensely helpful if you are considering adoption.
 There are four steps involved in our fostering program.

 1. Application Review